MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 \* (b) Engines, electric motors, and propulsion plants as follows:

-(1) Naval nuclear propulsion plants and prototypes, and special facilities for construction, support, and maintenance therefor (*see* § 123.20 of this subchapter);
+(1) Naval nuclear propulsion plants and prototypes, and special facilities for construction, support, and maintenance therefor (see also § 120.5(c) of this subchapter for nuclear related controls);

 (2) Electric motors specially designed for submarines that have the following: